sycricket/G-T-Block-Chain/README.md

 # G-T-Block-Chain

-Trusted Grade &amp; Transcript System using Block Chain methods
+Trusted Grade Record and Transcript System using Block Chain methods.
+The systems uses a transaction record procedure similar to the transaction ledger of Bit Coin.